 In keeping with SB1321 passed into legislation in 1993, any state resident may elect not to have the college utilize college credits on courses which are ten (10) years or older.
-Should the student elect this option, no college courses or credits ten (10) years or older will be evaluated for credit.
-Students may not selectively choose courses ten (10) years or older to be utilized.
-This provision does not relieve students from notifying the college of attendance at previous institutions nor of the need to submit transcripts indicating all previous course work attempted.
-Students electing this option must notify the Office of the Registrar upon submission of application for admission.
-This Academic Forgiveness Policy does not apply toward eligibility issues for federal financial aid.
+If you elect this option, no college courses or credits ten (10) years or older will be evaluated for credit.
+You may not selectively choose courses ten (10) years or older to be utilized.
+This provision does not relieve you from notifying the college of attendance at previous institutions nor of the need for you to submit transcripts indicating all previous course work attempted.
+If you elect this option, must notify the Registrar's Office when you submit your Application for Admission.
+The Academic Forgiveness Policy does not apply toward eligibility issues for federal financial aid.